Home » National Parks » Epic Adventure: Exploring 5 National Parks on a Texas & New Mexico Road Trip

 Reaching the valley floor, we pass through Alamogordo.
 This town is home to the New Mexico Museum of Space History and White Sands Missile Range.
 There are plenty of activities to do in this village, such as visiting the Alameda Park Zoo, Sunspot Solar Observatory or Sunspot Solar Observatory.
 Unfortunately, on this trip we just did not have tome built into our schedule.
 We did restock our supplies before heading out to Oliver Lee Memorial State Park.

-Oliver Lee Memorial State Park Sign
+Sign for Oliver Lee Memorial State Park in a desert landscape.

 Exploring Oliver Lee Memorial State Park

 Our overnight destination is Oliver Lee Memorial State Park, 12-miles south of Alamogordo.
-This was a great spot to spend the night near White Sands National Park.
+This was a magnificent spot to spend the night near White Sands National Park.
 We reserved our site (#01) via reserveamerica.com a few months in advance.
 The campground offers sites for tents and RVs at a reasonable price.
 The amenities include clean restrooms, hot showers, and a dump station.
 Each RV site had electricity, water, a fire ring with grate, picnic table.
 Surrounded by BLM land, there are off the grid sites for campers.
 The landscape is quite dramatic as the Sacramento Mountain escarpment rises directly behind the campground, making for beautiful sunsets.

 Oliver Lee Memorial State Park Visitor Center exhibits

 The historic Oliver Lee Ranch House is currently closed for renovations.
 Instead, we walked to the Visitor Center to look over the interesting displays on the history of the ranch and the canyon.
-The Riparian Nature Trail is a short 0.7 mile easy walk.
+The Riparian Nature Trail is a short 0.7 mile peaceful walk.
 We did not take Sage on this walk, as there was a lot of poison ivy.
 The board walk takes you to a year-round spring.
-Informational placards highlight the flora and fauna
+Informational placards highlight the flora and fauna.

 Dog Canyon Trailhead